AndresPort/AndresPort/README.md

 </div>

 <div align= "center" id= "aboutME">
   <h3>Hi, my name es Andres Felipe Potillo.
-I'm 18 years old, I'm from colombia and I'm studying software development at the universidad del valle.
-I have experience un front-end developing and back-end developin.
+I'm 18 years old, I'm from colombia and I'm studying software development at the Universidad del Valle.
+I have experience in front-end development and back-end development.
 I love learn a little of everything and the hard challenges🌟</h2>
 </div>
 <br>
 <br>